exakat/exakat-docs/Reference/Rules/Structures/ReuseVariable.rst

   A variable is already holding the content that is calculated again : it could be used again.

 It is recommended to use the cached value.
 This saves some computation, in particular when used in a loop, and speeds up the process.
 This is called memoization.
+Some expressions are not idempotent, and should not be cached.
+For example, calls to `time() <https://www.php.net/time>`_ or `fgets() <https://www.php.net/fgets>`_ return different values with the same parameters.

+This may be a micro-optimisation.

 .. code-block:: php